Car air con

 Basically, all car air con systems work in a similar fashion.
 It operates by taking a gas known as R134a refrigerant and pressurize it in a sealed system using a compressor.
 As the system is pressurized it heats up by absorbing the air around it.
 The hot gas is then passed through a series of tubes, similar to a car radiator which dissipated the heat.

-The gas loses its heat and gets really cold by turning into a liquid, this is the stage when the cold air is blow into the cars cabin and cools you down.
+The gas loses its heat and gets really cold by turning into a liquid.
+Consequently, this is the stage when the cold air is blow into the cars cabin!
+Cooling you down.

 Some of your cars air con component parts

-The next part to explain about is the Condenser.
-The condenser is mounted at the front of the car next to the main car radiator and is usually smaller in size.
-This is the part that converts the gas into a liquid as it becomes cooler, just like the radiator cools the water down that comes red hot from the engine, a similar principal.
+Importantly, the next part to explain about is the Condenser.
+The condenser is mounted at the front of the car next to the main car radiator.
+For this reason and is usually smaller in size.
+This is the part that converts the gas into a liquid as it becomes cooler.
+Just like the radiator cools the water down that comes red hot from the engine, a similar principal.